NanoNets/ocr-python/README.rst

 To make getting started easier for you, there is a bunch of sample code along with sample input files.

-- Clone the repo and open the /tests folder.
+- Clone or download the repo and open the /tests folder.
 - all_tests.ipynb is a python notebook containing testing for all methods in the package.
 - convert_to_{METHOD}.py files are python files corresponding to each method in the package individually.